Geuthur/aa-ledger/README.md

 The Following Settings can be setting up in the `local.py`

 - LEDGER_APP_NAME:          `"YOURNAME"`     - Set the name of the APP

 - LEDGER_CORP_TAX:          `15`             - Set Tax Value for ESS Payout Calculation

+- LEDGER_MEMBERAUDIT_USE:   `True / False`   - Set to use the Memberaudit Journal to Fetch Statistics

 - LEDGER_LOGGER_USE:        `True / False`   - Set to use own Logger File

 - LEDGER_CORPSTATS_TWO:     `True / False`   - Set to use Corp Stats Two APP to Fetch Members that are not registred

 If you set up LEDGER_LOGGER_USE to `True` you need to add the following code below: